BakedBarista/Seng302_Group_Project_2024/README.md

 Team 800's Gardener's Grove App is licensed under the **GNU Affero General Public License v3.0**.

+Gradle, Spring Boot, Thymeleaf, Jackson are licensed under the Apache License, Version 2.0 (the "License"); you may not use their files except in compliance with the License.
+You may obtain a copy of the License at https://www.apache.org/licenses/LICENSE-2.0.

 ## Code Contributors

 - SENG302 teaching team